anamika0212/Portfolio/README.md

 ## Purpose
 Created this portfolio, to describe my projects.
+This project lists my projects and it will be updated as i add more projects.
+It also provides my contact details at the end.

 ## Built With
 * HTML